 Jigokudani Snow Monkey Park near Nagano in northern Japan is famous for a group of Japanese macaques (referred to as “snow monkeys”) that soak, play, cuddle in hot springs to keep warm.
 The best time to visit the snow monkeys is winter, when the snow covers the area and monkeys making it very photogenic.
 While a bit of a long day you can visit Jigokudani on a day trip from Tokyo.

 For more information about visiting the snow monkeys, read our detailed guide on how to visit the Japanese snow monkeys for more information about visiting the snow monkeys including when to visit, how to get there, where to stay and more.

 See Mount Fuji

-Mount Fuji is country’s tallest peak and one of Japan’s sacred mountains.
-There are several places in Japan you can visit for beautiful views of Mount Fuji that can easily be visited on a day tour from Tokyo to this area.
-You can also climb Mount Fuji but the official climbing season is only in the summer.
+Mount Fuji is the country’s tallest peak and one of Japan’s sacred mountains.
+There are several places in Japan that have beautiful views of Mount Fuji that can easily be visited on a day tour from Tokyo to this area.
 If you are visiting Japan in the spring, you can visit the Fuji Five Lakes region to see the beautiful cherry blossoms with Mt.
 Fuji in the background.

 This seaside town is most well known for its Great Buddha of Kamakura statue.
 It is located only 60-90 minutes from Tokyo making it an easy day trip from Tokyo.